S&P 500 Hits Record Close Amid Earnings Deluge

-In the end, the Dow Jones Industrial Average gained 0.5%, the S&P 500 gained 0.3%, the Nasdaq Composite gained a fraction, and the Russell 2000 gained 0.9%.
+In the end, the Dow Jones Industrial Average gained 0.5%, the S&P 500 gained 0.3%, the Nasdaq Composite gained a fraction and the Russell 2000 gained 0.9%.

 Treasury bonds weakened with the iShares 20+ Year Treasury Bond (NYSEARCA:TLT) down 1.3%, pushing up long-term rates.
-The dollar was mixed, gold fell a touch, and oil gained for the second day with attention on recent Saudi and Russian efforts to bolster production cuts resulting in the best one-day gain of 2017 up 3.3%.
+The dollar was mixed, gold fell a touch and oil gained for the second day with attention on recent Saudi and Russian efforts to bolster production cuts resulting in the best one-day gain of 2017 up 3.3%.

 Breadth was positive, with advancers outpacing decliners 1.6 to 1 on heavy volume at 132% of the NYSE’s 30-day average.
 Financials led the way on net interest margin tailwinds from higher rates, gaining 1.3%.
 Healthcare was the laggard, down 0.7%, as the Senate voted 51-50 to proceed with debate on legislation to repeal or repeal/replace Obamacare.